postgres-ai/docs/docs/database-lab/1_tutorial.md

 In general, the overall procedure will be pretty much the same.

 ## Step 1.
-Prepare machine and install requirements
+Prepare a machine with two disks, Docker and ZFS

 Create an EC2 instance with Ubuntu 18.04 and with an additionaly attached EBS volume.
 You can use either of the available methods (AWS CLI, API,